magpeng1/L-WISE/README.md

 2. Create and configure an experiment on the Prolific website, and obtain the completion code that participants who complete the experiment should receive.
 3. Run the psych_code/scripts/deploy_experiment.py script from within the psych_code directory.
 Here is an example command that deploys the moth classification learning experiment from the L-WISE paper to AWS:
 ```
-python scripts/deploy_experiment.py --experiment_name idaea4_learn --experiment_number 10 --num_trialsets 406 --delete_old_apis --num_conditions 7 --randomization_block_size 7 --alternate_within_blocks --completion_code <COMPLETION_CODE_HERE>
+python scripts/deploy_experiment.py --experiment_name idaea4_learn --experiment_number 10 --num_trialsets 280 --delete_old_apis --num_conditions 7 --randomization_block_size 7 --alternate_within_blocks --completion_code <COMPLETION_CODE_HERE>
 ```
-4. After the script finishes, test the experiment interface in your browser using the provided testing link (make sure you copy the provided Prolific URL also).
+4. After the script finishes, test the experiment interface in your browser using the provided testing link.
-5. Use the psych_code/scripts/get_experiment_data.py script to try downloading data from your testing session (to make sure it works).
+5. Use the psych_code/scripts/get_experiment_data.py script to try downloading data from your testing session.
 For example:
 ```
 python scripts/get_experiment_data.py --experiment_name idaea4_learn --experiment_number 10
 ```
-6. Use code similar to that found in notebooks/make_figs.ipynb to convert the data to a Pandas dataframe, make sure it looks as you would expect.
+6. Use code similar to that found in notebooks/make_figs.ipynb to convert the data to a Pandas dataframe, and make sure it looks as you would expect.
 7. Copy the Prolific URL (provided by the deploy_experiment.py script) into the Prolific website.
+You can find the logged output of the deployment script in the corresponding directory in psych_code/deployed_experiments (look for a "deployment.log" file).
 If everything went well, you are ready to recruit participants!
 8. Run get_experiment_data.py again to download data once a number of participants have completed the task.
 It is advisable to do this after a small number of participants have finished to make sure everything is working correctly.

 **IMPORTANT NOTE**: By default, the experiments are set up to log data after each individual trial.
 This aims to conserve as much data as possible, but can also make the experiment run slowly (especially if there are lots of trials).
-To speed up the experiment, omit the "&trialsubmit=(url here)" part of the experiment url - it will then only save all the data at the end of the session.
+To speed up the experiment, consider omitting the "&trialsubmit=(url here)" part of the experiment url - it will then only save all the data at the end of the session (the disadvantage of this is that, if a participant does not make it to the end of the session for any reason, you will lose their data).

 ### How to deploy experiments to reproduce L-WISE paper results:

 Deploying a different experiment using the steps above requires only varying the arguments passed to deploy_experiment.py.
 Below are example commands for deploying each of the experiments from the L-WISE paper.
 Note that --aws_prefix can be set to anything (e.g., your name) - it is just a way of keeping track of which resources are yours on a shared AWS account.
+However, if you change it from the default "lwise", you must also change the aws_prefix value near the top of the html file for the experiment.

-**ImageNet animal recognition task (ResNet50 enhancement with different pixel budgets (epsilon))**
+**ImageNet animal recognition task (Robust-ResNet-50 image enhancement with different ε pixel budgets)**
 ```
-python scripts/deploy_experiment.py --experiment_name imagenet_animals_main --experiment_number 10 --aws_prefix LWISE --num_trialsets 100 --delete_old_apis --num_conditions 1 --completion_code <optional: Prolific completion code here> --screen_out_code <optional: Prolific screenout code here>
+python scripts/deploy_experiment.py --experiment_name imagenet_animals_main --experiment_number 10 --aws_prefix lwise --num_trialsets 100 --delete_old_apis --num_conditions 1 --completion_code <<<optional: Prolific completion code here>>> --screen_out_code <<<optional: Prolific screenout code here>>>
 ```

 **Moth species learning task**
 ```
-python scripts/deploy_experiment.py --experiment_name idaea4_learn --experiment_number 10 --aws_prefix LWISE --num_trialsets 280 --delete_old_apis --num_conditions 7 --randomization_block_size 7 --alternate_within_blocks --completion_code <optional: Prolific completion code here>
+python scripts/deploy_experiment.py --experiment_name idaea4_learn --experiment_number 10 --aws_prefix lwise --num_trialsets 280 --delete_old_apis --num_conditions 7 --randomization_block_size 7 --alternate_within_blocks --completion_code <<<optional: Prolific completion code here>>>
 ```

 **Dermoscopy learning task**
 ```
-python scripts/deploy_experiment.py --experiment_name ham4_learn --experiment_number 10 --aws_prefix LWISE --num_trialsets 280 --delete_old_apis --num_conditions 7 --randomization_block_size 7 --alternate_within_blocks --completion_code <optional: Prolific completion code here>
+python scripts/deploy_experiment.py --experiment_name ham4_learn --experiment_number 10 --aws_prefix lwise --num_trialsets 280 --delete_old_apis --num_conditions 7 --randomization_block_size 7 --alternate_within_blocks --completion_code <<<optional: Prolific completion code here>>>
 ```

 **Histology learning task**
 ```
-python scripts/deploy_experiment.py --experiment_name mhist_learn --experiment_number 10 --aws_prefix LWISE --num_trialsets 120 --delete_old_apis --num_conditions 2 --randomization_block_size 2 --alternate_within_blocks --completion_code <optional: Prolific completion code here>
+python scripts/deploy_experiment.py --experiment_name mhist_learn --experiment_number 10 --aws_prefix lwise --num_trialsets 120 --delete_old_apis --num_conditions 2 --randomization_block_size 2 --alternate_within_blocks --completion_code <<<optional: Prolific completion code here>>>
 ```

-**Binary turtle pilot task**
+**Screening task (binary turtle species classification)**
 ```
-python scripts/deploy_experiment.py --experiment_name turtlequal --experiment_number 10 --aws_prefix LWISE --num_trialsets 1 --delete_old_apis --num_conditions 1 --completion_code <optional: Prolific completion code here>
+python scripts/deploy_experiment.py --experiment_name turtlequal --experiment_number 10 --aws_prefix lwise --num_trialsets 1 --delete_old_apis --num_conditions 1 --completion_code <<<optional: Prolific completion code here>>>
 ```

 ### How to host experiments on Mechanical Turk

 Prolific is the default platform for this codebase - we only used MTurk to run pilot experiments.
 If you wish to run experiments on MTurk, there are several scripts in psych_code/scripts/mturk that may be useful:
-* create_hit.py creates a new HIT using a URL that you can obtain by running deploy_experiment.py.
+* create_hit.py creates a new HIT using a URL that you can obtain by running deploy_experiment.py (or see deployment.log afterwards).
 You must specify the path of config.yaml manually: it will pull various details of the MTurk HIT from this file, which you can edit as desired.
 PLEASE NOTE: by default, create_hit.py deploys to the mturk SANDBOX, not the production environment.
 Use the --prod flag when you are ready to switch.
 * hit_status.py allows you to monitor an ongoing HIT.
 * get_hit_data.py retrieves all data from a specific HIT, directly from the MTurk platform's storage.
 Note that this is a separate, redundant data storage mechanism: you can get the same data from S3 using psych_code/scripts/get_experiment_data.py.
 More usefully, get_hit_data.py also can be called with --approve_all_assignments (to approve and pay each participant), --pay_bonuses (pay bonus to each participant), and/or assign_qualification (which assigns a qual to all participants in the HIT: create a new one by specifying --qualification_name, or use an existing one by specifying --qualification_type_id).
-* compensation_hit.py allows you to create and manage "compensation HITs", which are HITs created specifically to compensate a participant who spent time on the experiment but wasn't able to finish for whatever reason (e.g., if the experiment froze or crashed).
+* compensation_hit.py allows you to create and manage "compensation HITs", which are special HITs created specifically to compensate a participant who spent time on the experiment but wasn't able to finish for whatever reason (e.g., if the experiment froze or crashed).
 * mturk_qual.py allows you to manage qualifications: you can create new quals and assign them to mturk workers manually using this script.